akki2825/akkikek.github.io/_posts/2020-05-29-why-its-important-not-to-use-zoom.md

 [US government has banned the use of Zoom for government officials](https://arstechnica.com/tech-policy/2020/04/us-senate-tells-members-not-to-use-zoom/) because of all these security flaws and its relationship with China.

 _Wait what?
 Relationship with China?_ [Yes](https://theintercept.com/2020/04/03/zooms-encryption-is-not-suited-for-secrets-and-has-surprising-links-to-china-researchers-discover/).
 Zoom routes many of its calls to Chinese servers even when calling participants are in the US.
-It doesn't make sense geographically to route a call to China if both of the calling participants are in the USA as it is adding unnecesary latency and overhead.
+It doesn't make sense geographically to route a call to China if both of the calling participants are in the USA, as it is adding unnecessary latency and overhead.

 If you haven't figured it out by now, you shouldn't use Zoom.
 Start exploring Free and Open source video conferencing services like [Tox (qtox)](https://tox.chat), [Jitsi](https://jitsi.org/) and [Ekiga](http://www.ekiga.org/).